Ragnar Klavan: Tulevik

 Klavan started out playing for his hometown team Tulevik.
 He made his senior league debut in the Esiliiga on 8 April 2001, playing for Tulevik's reserve team Elva and scoring the winning goal against Sillamäe Kalev in a 2–1 home victory.
 He moved to Tulevik's first team in 2002 and made his debut in the Meistriliiga on 31 March 2002, at age 16, in a goalless draw against Levadia.
 While at Tulevik, Klavan had a trial with Sunderland, but was not offered a contract.

 Flora

 In July 2003, Klavan joined Meistriliiga club Flora.
 He made his debut for the club on 11 July 2003, when he came on as a 67th-minute substitute and scored in the 85th minute of a 4–4 away draw against TVMK.
 Klavan won the Meistriliiga title in the 2003 season.

 Vålerenga (loan)

-On 31 August 2004, Klavan joined Norwegian club Vålerenga on a three-month loan for a fee of 300,000 NOK, with an option to sign permanently for €500,000 when the loan period is over.
+On 31 August 2004, Klavan joined Norwegian club Vålerenga on a three-month loan for a fee of 300,000 NOK, with an option to sign permanently for €500,000 when the loan period ended.
 He made his debut in the Tippeligaen on 19 September 2004, coming on as a substitute in the 86th minute of a 4–1 victory over Molde.
 Klavan made one more league appearance before spending two matches on the bench as an unused substitute.
 On 19 November 2004, his loan was extended for a year until 30 November 2005.